comorment/gwas/specs/gwas.md

 ### Phenotypes and covariates

-For phenotypes and covariates, we expect the data to be organized in a single tab-separated file (hereinafter referred to as *phenotype file*), with rows corresponding to individuals, and columns corresponding to relevant variables of interest or covariates.
+For phenotypes and covariates, we expect the data to be organized in a single comma-separated file (hereinafter referred to as *phenotype file*), with rows corresponding to individuals, and columns corresponding to relevant variables of interest or covariates.
 We expect a single phenotype file (at each site), not split by the genotype cohorts.
 The phenotype file must include a subject ID column, containing identifiers that matches the ID in genetic data (i.e. the ``IID`` column in plink files).